psychemedia/finn-resources/src/riddles_by_fionn.md

 I. Argyllshire Series

 p1
-"The following traditions are connected chiefly with the " House of Craignish" (Tigh Chreiginnis).
+"The following traditions are connected chiefly with the "House of Craignish" (Tigh Chreiginnis).
 This house was one of the oldest branches of the House of Lochow, which afterwards become that of Argyll."

 p2
 "... owing to a variety of causes, including the change in the tastes and habits of the present generation, traditions and tales of all sorts are no longer told, and are consequently forgotten.
 The following are only a very few remembered out of the many current in the parish upwards of forty years ago."